 I am Susana F. Blanco, a Spanish artist now based in Saudi Arabia teaching Design at PMU University.

 I have over sixteen years of experience in teaching Art and Design.
-I have an International PhD in Fine Arts at the Complutense University of Madrid (Spain), a Master’s Degree in Contemporary Art and double BA (Hons) in Art and Design, one from the UK and the other from Spain.
+I have an International PhD in Fine Arts from the Complutense University of Madrid (Spain), a Master’s Degree in Contemporary Art and a double BA (Hons) in Art and Design, one from the UK and the other from Spain.

-I do not reduce the painting to the mental operation, although I consider it essential.
+I do not reduce the painting to a mental operation, although I consider it essential.

 All the paintings are handmade and can be personalised for clients’ requirements.